Nashet/Prosperity-Wars/README.md

 ## Demo
 [Project now has patreon page](https://www.patreon.com/economicsimulation) where you can help contributing in this project

-[There is early browser demo of this game](http://nashet.github.io/EconomicSimulation/WEBGL/index.html) (6MB download, some mobile devices are not supported)
+[There is early browser demo of this game](http://nashet.github.io/EconomicSimulation/WEBGL/index.html) (6MB download, some devices are not supported)

 And there is standalone windows version in [releases](https://github.com/Nashet/EconomicSimulation/releases), which runs faster